Stories Growing Michigan’s Conservation

 Read MoreMichigan Conservation Districts Recognized by the National Association of Conservation Districts

-Last week the National Association of Conservation Districts held their 80th Annual Meeting, sharing the work of Conservation Districts and programs around the United States.
-One of the key parts of the meeting was presenting awards for their stewardship photo contest, poster contest, and recognizing Conservation Districts and individuals serving conservation.
-Poster Contest Winners Michigan…
+Michigan Conservation Districts Get Recognized by NACD Last week the National Association of Conservation Districts held their 80th Annual Meeting, sharing the work of Conservation Districts and programs around the United States.
+One of the key parts of the meeting was presenting awards for their stewardship photo contest, poster contest, and recognizing Conservation Districts and…

 Read MoreMichigan Conservation District Tree Sales: Growing Michigan’s Future, One Seedling at a Time

-Every spring, communities across Michigan come together for a long‑standing tradition rooted in conservation, stewardship, and local action: Annual Conservation District tree sales.
+T-Shirt And Tree Sale at Districts Every spring, communities across Michigan come together for a long‑standing tradition rooted in conservation, stewardship, and local action: Annual Conservation District tree sales.
 These sales are more than seasonal events, they are community‑led reforestation efforts that have shaped Michigan’s landscape for generations.
-If you want to beautify your space and plant some Michigan native plants…
+If you want to beautify your space…

 Read MoreMACD Awarded $1.6 Million Grant to Strengthen Statewide Conservation Leadership and Water Quality Protection